The 2ndInternational Conference on Artificial Intelligence and Green Computing

 • Françoise SAILHAN, CNAM, France

-• Gurjot Singh Gaba, Linköping University, Sweden
+• Gurjot SINGH GABA, Linköping University, Sweden

 • Hicham ZOUGHAGH, FST Beni Mellal, Morocco